MarkLodato/vt100-parser/README.rst

     current terminal's geometry is detected using ``stty size``.
     Default is '80x24'.

+inverse_bg = COLOR
+    Background color to use for the "inverse" attribute when neither the character's foreground color attribute nor the ``foreground`` option is set.
+Default is 'black'.

+inverse_fg = COLOR
+    Foreground color to use for the "inverse" attribute when neither the character's background color attribute nor the ``background`` option is set.
+Default is 'white'.

 verbosity = INT
     Act as those ``-v`` or ``-q`` was given abs(INT) times, if INT positive or negative, respectively.
 Default is '0'.